 Christine S. Battist is the Chief Financial Officer of Avison Young, a private commercial real estate services firm.
 Ms. Battist joined Avison Young in January 2018 and as CFO is responsible for all accounting, finance and strategy activities of the company.
 Previously, Ms. Battist was the Chief Financial Officer and Treasurer from 2012 to 2016 at Silver Bay Realty Trust Corp.
 (NYSE: SBY), a public real estate investment trust focused on the acquisition, renovation, leasing and management of single-family properties for rental income and capital appreciation.
 Prior to this, from 2011 to 2012, Ms. Battist was Managing Director at Two Harbors Investment Corp.
 (NYSE: TWO), a public real estate investment trust focused on investing, financing and managing residential mortgage-backed securities.
 From 2007 to 2011, Ms. Battist was Director of Investor Relations at The Mosaic Company (NYSE: MOS), a Fortune 500 agribusiness company.
 Ms. Battist has over 25 years of experience in the accounting and finance fields, including leading an IPO, secondary offerings, mergers and acquisitions, restructurings, investor relations and establishing finance infrastructure.
 Ms. Battist holds a Bachelor of Business Administration in Accounting from St. Norbert College and is a Certified Public Accountant in Texas.
-If elected to the Board, Capital Southwest will benefit from Ms. Battist's extensive experience and track record of managing accounting, finance and investor relations affairs for public and private companies.
-In addition, Capital Southwest will benefit from Ms. Battist's qualification as an "audit committee financial expert" as defined under Item 407 of Regulation S-K.
+If elected to the Board, Capital Southwest will benefit from Ms. Battist's qualification as an "audit committee financial expert" as defined under Item 407 of Regulation S-K.